joshbrew/graphscript/docs/Graph.md

 type Tree = {
     [key:string]: //the key becomes the node tag on the graph GraphNode |
+        Graph | //special nodes, the graph will live on the .source property of this node and the operator accepts objects with key:value pairs to run functions on the graph and return a results object with corresponding key:value pairs.
         GraphNodeProperties |
         OperatorType |
         ((...args)=>any|void) |